LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Abstract

 \section{Abstract}

-Diffusion-based image super-resolution (SR), which aims to reconstruct high-resolution (HR) images from corresponding low-resolution (LR) observations, faces a fundamental trade-off between inference efficiency and reconstruction quality.
-The state-of-the-art residual-shifting diffusion framework achieves efficient 4-step inference, yet suffers from severe performance degradation in compact sampling trajectories.
-This is mainly attributed to two core limitations: the inherent suboptimality of unconstrained random Gaussian noise in intermediate steps, which leads to error accumulation and insufficient LR prior guidance, and the initialization bias caused by naive bicubic upsampling.
-In this paper, we propose LPNSR, a prior-enhanced efficient diffusion framework to address these issues.
-We first mathematically derive the closed-form analytical solution of the optimal intermediate noise for the residual-shifting diffusion paradigm, and accordingly design an LR-guided multi-input-aware noise predictor to replace random Gaussian noise, embedding LR structural priors into the reverse process while fully preserving the framework's core efficient residual-shifting mechanism.
-We further mitigate initial bias with a high-quality pre-upsampling network to optimize the diffusion starting point.
-With a compact 4-step trajectory, LPNSR can be optimized in an end-to-end manner.
+Diffusion-based image super-resolution (SR) aims to reconstruct high-resolution (HR) images from low-resolution (LR) observations.
+However, the inherent randomness injected during the reverse diffusion process causes the performance of diffusion-based SR models to vary significantly across different sampling runs, particularly when the sampling trajectory is compressed into a limited number of steps.
+A critical yet underexplored question is: what is the optimal noise to inject at each intermediate diffusion step?
+In this paper, we establish a theoretical framework that derives the closed-form analytical solution for optimal intermediate noise in diffusion models from a maximum likelihood estimation perspective, revealing a consistent conditional dependence structure that generalizes across diffusion paradigms.
+We instantiate this framework under the residual-shifting diffusion paradigm and accordingly design an LR-guided multi-input-aware noise predictor to replace random Gaussian noise.
+We further mitigate initialization bias with a high-quality pre-upsampling network.
+The compact 4-step trajectory uniquely enables end-to-end optimization of the entire reverse chain, which is computationally prohibitive for conventional long-trajectory diffusion models.
 Extensive experiments demonstrate that LPNSR achieves state-of-the-art perceptual performance on both synthetic and real-world datasets, without relying on any large-scale text-to-image priors.
 The source code of our method can be found at \href{https://github.com/Faze-Hsw/LPNSR}{https://github.com/Faze-Hsw/LPNSR}.